-The Master of Forestry Science will give you a head start into forest management, governance or research at an advanced level.
+The Master of Forestry Science will give you a head start into forest management, governance, or research at an advanced level.

-This degree offers a flexible structure – depending on your goals and experience you can study by examination and report, examination and thesis, or thesis only.
+This degree offers a flexible structure – depending on your goals and experience, you can study by examination and report, examination and thesis, or thesis only.
 This programme means you can complete a professional master's degree with coursework and a report in two years.

-Students enjoy small classes and a wide variety of courses to choose from, ranging from silviculture to advanced IT applications in forestry.
+Enjoy small classes and a wide variety of courses to choose from, ranging from silviculture to advanced IT applications in forestry.

-Candidates for the Master of Forestry Science must have a four-year Bachelor of Forestry Science, or other bachelor's degree in relevant subjects, or a Postgraduate Diploma in Forestry.
+Applicants for the Master of Forestry Science must have a four-year Bachelor of Forestry Science, or other bachelor's degree in relevant subjects, or a Postgraduate Diploma in Forestry.